- ILR requirements

 ILR is a form of UK permanent residence.
 As such, if you are successful with your ILR application, you will receive a biometric residence permit (BRP), settled status and the right to register for UK citizenship.

 Although you have ILR and a BRP, you will not automatically receive British citizenship; you can apply after the qualifying period.
 With that, you can apply for a British passport.

 Who does not need to apply for Indefinite Leave to Remain?

 You do not need to apply for ILR if you already have settled status.
-Some individuals have an automatic right to settlement depending on their circumstances.
+Some individuals have an automatic right to settlement depending pre settled status and on their circumstances.